rspec/rspec.github.io/source/blog/2020-06-16-rspec-branching-strategy.md

 RSpec repositories will deprecate the use of `master` for the default branch name.
-We will wait for a consensus on the new name for the default branch, in particular what new default is choosen by Github.
+We will wait for a consensus on the new name for the default branch, in particular what new default is chosen by Github.

 If no other consensus is arrived at by 1st of August, `master` will be renamed `main`.
 At that point all development effort will be based off